-- 1. All children's ministry staff and volunteers must complete RPC's childcare training in person or digitally and sign attestation of completion. before they are allowed to work with children.
+- All children's, youth, and Hand in Hand ministry staff and volunteers must complete RPC's childcare training in person or digitally and sign attestation of completion. before they are allowed to work with children.
 (Additional training sessions may be scheduled for existing volunteers to update them on any changes to policies, procedures and practices.) - 2.
-All staff who do not have direct contact with children will receive training on child protection policies, but will not be required to be trained on procedures and practices. - 3.
-Parents with questions about childcare policies, procedures and training are welcome to attend or complete these sessions.
+All staff who do not have direct contact with children, youth, or individuals with special needs will receive training on protection policies, but will not be required to be trained on procedures and practices. - 3.
+Parents with questions about protection policies, procedures and training are welcome to attend or complete these sessions.

 VII.
-Arrival and Departure Procedure:
+Child Arrival and Departure Procedure: